Mail editor Geordie Greig out: Ted Verity takes charge of 7-day operation

 I learnt from my years at the Mail on which I first joined in 1983 as its most junior reporter on the graveyard shift.”

-The move to a seven-day operation follows other national newspapers such as the Daily Mirror, Sunday Mirror and Sunday People which restructured under one editor, Alison Phillips, in 2020.
-The Sun on Sunday also did not appoint a new editor after Victoria Newton moved to The Sun.
-On the other hand The Times and Sunday Times still have different editors.
+The move to a seven-day operation follows other national newspapers such as The Sun, where a new editor was not appointed for The Sun on Sunday after Victoria Newton moved to the daily in 2020.
+The Daily Mirror, Sunday Mirror and Sunday People restructured under editor-in-chief Alison Phillips, in 2020 but the Sunday titles do still have their own editor – Gemma Aldridge.
+The Times and Sunday Times also still have different editors.

 The Mail titles had until now kept a separation between the daily and Sunday titles including differing editorial lines on subjects such as Brexit.
 The print titles have also stayed largely separate from Mail Online.